ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 # Overview

--   We are not interested in databases, electrical circuits, or HTML pages: we are interested in defining 3D scenes.
+-   We are interested in defining 3D scenes.

 -   To define our language, we should first get an idea of what the "competition" does.